inspec/inspec-aws/docs/resources/aws_dms_endpoints.md

 ### be_available

-Use `should` to check if the endpoint is available.
+Use `should` to check if an endpoint is available.

     describe aws_dms_endpoints do
       it { should be_available }